Mateiasul/coffee-4-craig-mfork/README.md

 # Coffee 4 Craig Wesbite

 **Note:** This site is based off the [Gatsby + Netlify CMS Starter](https://github.com/netlify-templates/gatsby-starter-netlify-cms)
+**View the current live build of the website at: https://mateiasul.github.io/coffee-4-craig-mfork/**
 ## Prerequisites

 - Node (I recommend using v8.2.0 or higher)